cjdrake/boolexpr/doc/source/quickstart.rst

    >>> f.simplify()
    0

-The ``simplify`` method attempts to perform all sorts of transformations with the goal of getting rid of constants, and sub-expressions that can easily be proven equivalent to constants.
+The :meth:`simplify <boolexpr.BoolExpr.simplify>` method attempts to perform all sorts of transformations with the goal of getting rid of constants, and sub-expressions that can easily be proven equivalent to constants.